GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 opponents can spawn and therein lies the answer.
 I have placed the NTSC-U data [here][ntsc-opponents] for convenience.
-The only difference is Pegasus is not listed as spawning in stage ten at all, and in any city/time/substage combination in which he spawns in stage ten, he is removed and base_count is one lower.
+The only difference is Pegasus is not listed as spawning in stage ten at all, and in any city/time/substage combination in which he spawns in stage ten, he is removed and `baseCount` is one lower.
 As a curious consequence, note that this still means that he is not present for stage nine, which is probably from after the player first defeats Odion up until Yami Marik is defeated.